FasterSpeeding/Tanjun/docs/usage.md

 --8<-- "./docs_src/usage.py:282:288"
 ```

-There's a collection of standard checks in [tanjun.checks][] that are all
+There's a collection of standard checks in [tanjun.checks][] which work
-exported top-level and work with all the command types.
-The only optional
+with all the command types.
+The only optional configuration most users
-configuration most users will care about for the standard checks is the
+will care about for the standard checks is the `error_message` argument
-`error_message` argument which lets you adjust the response messages these
-send when they fail.
+which lets you adjust the response messages these send when they fail.

 ```py
 --8<-- "./docs_src/usage.py:301:319"